SamJoan/droopescan/README.md

 </pre>

 Multiple URLs may be scanned utilising the `-U` or `--url-file` parameter.
-This parameter should be set to that of a file which contains a list of URLs.
+This parameter should be set to the path of a file which contains a list of URLs.

 <pre>
     droopescan scan drupal -U list_of_urls.txt